MakiSaki/adoptme/README.md

 ### API

 review documentation
-Integrate the API provided by Petfinder
+Integrate the API provided by PetFinder
 Have the information